open/close all folders

 The Right Honourable Robert Crawley, 7th Earl of Grantham

-Portrayed by: Hugh Bonneville
+: Hugh Bonneville

 "My fortune is the work of others, who laboured to build a great dynasty.
 Do I have the right to destroy their work, or impoverish that dynasty?
 I am a custodian, my dear, not an owner.
 I must strive to be worthy of the task I have been set."